 However, there isn’t a magic switch we can turn on to allow us to go from a dependence on fossil fuels to relying solely on renewables.
 We need a bridge to get us to that point, and natural gas is that bridge.

 FOREST WALK – 9 – 11 a.m.
 Trek through John W. Chase Memorial Forest with Forest Technician Joe Sweeney.
 Learn about sustainable forest management, pests, invasive species, multi-use land management.
 Free, open to public.
 Pre-registration preferred.
 Meet at intersection of Middlefield, Van Cleef and Pearsall Roads, Middlefield.
 607-547-4488 or visit occainfo.org/calendar/county-forest-walk/

 POETRY SLAM – 8 – 10:30 p.m.
 Open mic open to 10 students followed by featured slam poet Caroline Harvey, performance poet, punk folk theater artist, educator, social justice advocate and has been featured on HBOs Def Poetry.
 Free, open to public.
 Waterfront room, Hunt College Union, SUNY Oneonta.
 Visit oneonta.campuslabs.com/engage/event/2674906

 Most of us enjoy watching and/or hunting deer.
 They seem harmless enough – that is, until one runs in front of your shiny new car.
+Many people enjoy feeding deers with deer feeders you can learn more about at places similar to feedthatgame.com which is great if you have the population of deer under control.
 However, the 650,000 or so forest landowners in the state may have a different perspective.